Ear Center: MAXUM Hearing Implant

 Outpatient Procedure Under Local Anesthesia: At the Ear Center, the procedure is performed as same-day-surgery at the SCA Surgical Center of Greensboro, an ambulatory surgery center.
 The MAXUM is implanted using a minimally invasive operation performed as an outpatient and usually takes less than one hour.

 Operation: Using local anesthesia with sedation and operating through the ear canal, the middle ear is exposed, and the magnetic implant is coupled to the hearing bones.
+Either a "twist & split" coupling is used as shown below or a Nitanol "split ring" coupling is used.
 The hearing bones are not separated during the procedure.
 No crimping is necessary.
 The procedure is reversible; the magnetic implant can be removed if necessary.

 Right middle ear before MAXUM implant.